24 Hours Hotline: +86 137-3541-1378

 The metro is the fastest and most affordable way to travel between the airport and downtown Hangzhou, with no traffic delays.

-· Line 1 (Airport Express): The dedicated airport metro line has a station located in the T3/T4 Interchange Hall, allowing for seamless transfers between terminals.
+· Line 1: The dedicated airport metro line has a station located in the T3/T4 Interchange Hall, allowing for seamless transfers between terminals.
 The metro operates daily from 6:00 to 23:00, with trains running every 10–15 minutes during peak hours (7:00–9:00, 17:00–19:00) and every 20 minutes during off-peak hours.
+It connects to Xiaoshan International Airport and offers transfers to the city, including stops at Qianjiang New City, West Lake Cultural Square, and Wulin Square.
+It is a classic choice for traveling between the airport and the city.

 · Ticket Purchase: Metro tickets can be bought from self-service ticket machines located at the station entrance, which support payment via Alipay and WeChat Pay.
 International travelers can also use their foreign-issued credit cards (Visa/Mastercard) to purchase tickets, or use the Hangzhou Public Transport APP to generate a QR code for boarding.